Reflections on Breaking Down Silos in Fisheries Science

 Event – Vanishing Fish: The Fight for Global Ocean Justice

 Originally posted on the Sea Around Us website.
 Three leading environmental thinkers discuss the global fight for ocean justice, in a world grappling with the impacts of overfishing and climate change.
-They will also discuss the Tyler Prize Laureates‘ call to end fishing on the high seas – as well as reflect on the Tyler […]
+They will also discuss the ‘ call to end fishing on the high seas – as well as reflect on the Tyler Prize, which […]

 Eight urgent, fundamental and simultaneous steps needed to restore ocean health, and the consequences for humanity and the planet of inaction or delay